BreezeKun/richparser/readme.md

 - Self-closing tags (`img`, `input`, `br`, `hr`, etc.) are rendered without a closing tag.
 - Tag nesting is inferred from the token order; every opened container tag is closed automatically.

+---

+## few limitations

+- since "_" is seprator you wont be able to use it
+- and for details tag "_details:_summary:Text_p:open (you need to use any tag like i have used p to use it)"

 ## License

 MIT